Illyrian Wars: Corcyra and Paxos (229 BC)

-The Roman invasion of Illyria in 229 BC appears to have caught Teuta completely off guard.
-As soon as the weather permitted, Teuta had ordered south a naval expedition even larger than those of previous years, with most of the ships heading to attack Corcyra.
-Some landed at Epidamnos, entered the city, with weapons concealed, to procure food and water, almost capturing it; but were thrown out after a fight.
-These ships now joined the main Illyrian force in the siege of Corcyra.
-The Corcyraeans, along with Appolonia and Epidamnos, sought assistance from the Leagues of Greece.
-Ten Achaean ships were engaged by the Illyrian fleet, reinforced by seven warships of the Acarnanians, off the island Paxos south of Corcyra.
-By superior tactics, the Illyrians took four triremes and sank a quinquereme, while the rest of the Greeks managed to escape.
-Corcyra was surrendered and was occupied by a garrison under the command of Demetrius of Pharos.
-The main Illyrian force sailed north for another attack on Epidamnos.
-The Illyrians were now on the point of controlling all of the coastline north of the Gulf of Corinth, including all of the sea routes to Sicily and Italy via Corcyra.
+In 229 BC, the Roman intervention in Illyria appears to have taken Queen Teuta and the Illyrians by surprise.

+As soon as the sailing conditions were met, Teuta dispatched a substantial naval force, which was larger than those sent in previous campaigns, towards Corcyra.
+Some ships landed at Epidamnos, where troops entered the city, with concealed weapons, under the pretext to procure food and water.
+These troops almost captured the city, but were pushed back after a fight.
+After this setback, the detachment rejoined the main Illyrian fleet, which had already begun its attack on Corcyra.

+The Corcyraeans, along with Apollonia and Epidamnos, sought assistance from the Leagues of Greece.
+In response, an allied force of ten Achaean warships, united with the Aetolian navy, confronted the Illyrian fleet, which was supported by seven Acarnanian ships, near the island of Paxos, south of Corcyra.

+During the battle, the Illyrians employed more effective tactics, capturing four Greek triremes and sinking a quinquereme.
+The remaining Greeks escaped the battle.
+Following this victory, Corcyra capitulated and an Illyrian garrison, commanded by Demetrius of Pharos, was installed on the island.

+The main Illyrian force sailed back north for another attack on Epidamnos.
+The Illyrians were now on the point of consolidating their control on all of the coastline north of the Gulf of Corinth, including all of the sea routes to Sicily and Italy via Corcyra.